tjheffner/jekyll-portfolio/readme.md

 # TO DO
 - reorder projects on homepage
 - update about page
-- add pictures/video for file cabinet meat smoker :+)
+- write walkthrough for the file cabinet
 - add audio-reactive stills & video for mike's sounds